PermafrostDiscoveryGateway/viz-info/09_iwp-workflow.md

     - These tiles are written directly to `/scratch`

 - Transfer the `log.log` in each nodes' `/tmp` dir to that respective nodes' subdir within `staging` dir: run `python viz-workflow/rsync_log_to_scratch.py`
     - If you are in the same job as when you started the first staging step, this is will be the only time you transfer the logs.
-If you already did this in a previos job that just executed the staging step, you will have to pay attention to the directories that these logs are transferred to.
+If you already did this in a previous job that just executed the staging step, you will have to pay attention to the directories that these logs are transferred to.
 Make sure they exist in `/scratch` before you run the script.

 - Cancel the job: `scancel {JOB ID}`.
 The job ID can be found on the left column of the output from `squeue | grep {USERNAME}`.
 No more credits are being used.
 Recall that the job will automatically be cancelled after 24 hours even if this command is not run.

 - Remember to remove the `{ACCOUNT NAME}` for the allocation in the slurm script before pushing to GitHub.

-- Move output data from Delta to the Arctic Data Center as soon as possible.
+- Move output data from Delta to the Arctic Data Center as soon as possible via Globus.

 # Transfering Output Data for Archival and Visualization